 Richard Tynan is the digital and information security lead at Open Briefing.
 He is also the chair of the technology team for the Vuka! coalition for civic action.
 Richie is a technologist and ethical hacker who has been building and evaluating secure systems for over 15 years.
 He is passionate about using technology to help civil society organisations flourish and well known for providing clear and concise explanations of complex legal and technology issues and the interplay between them.
 Richie was previously a penetration tester at Guardian News & Media, where he served for a period as the most-senior member of their information security team.
 Prior to that, he was the head of technology at Privacy International for five years, and also led the organisation’s data exploitation programme for two years.
 Richie holds a PhD in computer science, a graduate diploma in law, and a BCS foundation certificate in data protection.

 Chris Abbott is the founder and CEO of Open Briefing.
 Chris has spent his career protecting others.
-In the late 1990s, he worked with environmental defenders and indigenous communities in Ecuador and the Philippines, supporting their struggle against multinational oil and mining companies.
+In the late 1990s, he worked with indigenous, land, and environmental defenders in Ecuador and the Philippines, supporting their struggle against multinational oil and mining companies.
 He then spent a decade working at the policy level to protect civilians in conflict during the ‘war on terror’ and the wars in Afghanistan and Iraq.
-During that time, he was the deputy director of the renowned Oxford Research Group and an honorary research fellow in the Centre for Governance and International Affairs at the University of Bristol and in the Department of Peace Studies and International Development at the University of Bradford.
-Since then, he has written two books and more than 50 articles on security and politics.
-As well as providing strategic and operational leadership at Open Briefing, Chris is a director of Peace Brigades International and a member of its International Council and risk management committee.
-He holds a Level 7 Certificate in Security Management, a master’s in social anthropology, and a degree in psychology.
+During that time, he was the deputy director of the Oxford Research Group and an honorary research fellow in the Centre for Governance and International Affairs at the University of Bristol and in the Department of Peace Studies and International Development at the University of Bradford.
+He has written two books and more than 50 reports and articles on security, politics, and history.
+Alongside his leadership of Open Briefing, Chris is a director of Peace Brigades International and a member of its International Council and risk management committee.
+He is also a founding collaborator in the Civic Ecosystems Initiative and will join the advisory board of the Funders Initiative for Civil Society (FICS) later this year.